Néoux

 Néoux ([neu]; Neon) is a commune in the Creuse department in the Nouvelle-Aquitaine region in central France.

 Geography

 An area of farming and forestry, lakes and streams comprising the village and a few hamlets situated by the banks of the small river Rozeille, just 4 mi southeast of Aubusson, at the junction of the D38, D40 and the D80 roads.

 Population

+Climate

+It is classified under the Cfb category of the Köppen‑Geiger climate classification (oceanic climate, mild summers, no dry season).

+In January (the coldest month), the average maximum temperature is around 4.9 °C, and the minimum around ‑0.2 °C, In August (the warmest month), the average maximum temperature reaches approximately 24.6 °C.

+The annual average precipitation is about 694 mm, occurring over roughly 188.6 days per year.

+Snowfall occurs during the cold months (January, February, March, and October–December) and occasionally accumulates, but it is not as heavy as in higher mountainous areas.

+The driest month is typically February, while June tends to experience higher rainfall.